lubuntu-team/manual/source/C/command_line.rst

    lspci |less

 .
 Also | is called the pipe character.
+The command less is what is known as a pager that is really useful to see commands that produce lots of output interactively.

 To get the previous command you have entered press :kbd:`Up Arrow`.
 To go to the next command in your history press :kbd:`Down Arrow`.